 More traditional scone recipes

-Being a Scottish family we love a good home-baked scone as nothing beats a warm home-baked scone just out of the oven and a nice cup of tea or chilled glass of oat milk.
+Being a Scottish family we love a good home-baked scone as nothing beats a warm just baked scone fresh from the oven with a nice cup of tea.
 Simple but so satisfying and is the perfect way to turn a gloomy day into a much better one!

-For more traditional baking recipes do check out our Vegan Baking Recipes collection.
-All our recipes are prepared with everyday pantry ingredients, and the milk and fat used can be your usual sort, so no special ingredients required.
+For more traditional egg-free and dairy-free baking recipes do check out our Vegan Baking Recipes collection.
+All our recipes are prepared with everyday pantry ingredients, and the milk and fat used can be replaced with usual sort, so no special ingredients required.

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***